MicrosoftDocs/mooncaketest/articles/sql-database/sql-database-performance-guidance.md

 [!INCLUDE [SQL DB service tiers table](../../includes/sql-database-service-tiers-table.md)]

-### Maximum In-Memory OLTP storage
-You can use the **sys.dm_db_resource_stats** view to monitor your Azure In-Memory storage use.
-For more information about monitoring, see [Monitor In-Memory OLTP storage](./sql-database-in-memory-oltp-monitoring.md).

 ### Maximum concurrent requests
 To see the number of concurrent requests, run this Transact-SQL query on your SQL database: